 Sadhana gained the confidence and knowledge to start a social enterprise through a training programme developed by the British Council and Diageo that is delivered by Indian partners such as Swayam Shikshan Prayog (SSP) and has supported 4,500 women in India.

 Rates of female entrepreneurship in India are very low by global standards – it ranked 70th out of 77 countries in a 2015 survey – but social enterprise could be a powerful means of promoting women’s economic empowerment.

 According to a new British Council study, 24% of social enterprises in India are led by women.
 By comparison, only 8.9% of mainstream enterprises have a woman as the top manager.

 “Supporting women social entrepreneurs in India is an important investment in the future,” says said Dr. Guru Gujral from British Council India.
 “For years to come,” he adds, “women such as Sadhana will inspire other women to start businesses that generate both a positive social impact and a financial return, and this will promote a more inclusive and sustainable future for India.”

-This short video about Sadhana is one of four new videos we’re launching on the eve of the Social Enterprise World Forum to raise awareness of the positive impact that social enterprises are delivering in communities around the world.
+This short video about Sadhana is one of four new videos we launched on the eve of the Social Enterprise World Forum 2016 to raise awareness of the positive impact that social enterprises are delivering in communities around the world.